- Arashiyama district in Kyoto, whose colours change according to the season

 The last destination on this second day is the hot spring of Kinosaki, which itself has a proud history going back some 1,300 years.
 Depending on the season, you may see many guests in traditional yukata garb along the river.

-Meal Breakfast Lunch Dinner Accommodation Nishimuraya Hotel Shogetsutei
+Meal Breakfast Lunch Dinner Hotel Nishimuraya Hotel Shogetsutei

 DAY 3｜TOTTORI PREFECTURE